Background and Headline Findings: Sharjah English School 2021

 Established as a primary school in 1974, today Sharjah English School [SES] provides the full spectrum of educational provision to children between 3 and 19.
-A traditional British school, SES follows the English National Curriculum to GCE A’ Level, eschewing recent trends to diversity post-16 provision with the International Baccalaureate.
-The school is newly sited in (beautiful and inspirational) grounds and buildings near University City and has both a breadth and quality of facilities to compete well with Tier 1 schools.
+A traditional British school, SES follows the English National Curriculum to GCE A’ Level and BTEC, eschewing recent trends to diversity post-16 provision with the International Baccalaureate.
+The school is situated in (beautiful and inspirational) grounds and buildings near University City and has both a breadth and quality of facilities to compete well with Tier 1 schools.
+What, however, makes the school stand out is its rare combination of small school dynamics, Ivy League not-for-profit dynamic, relatively affordable fee structure (for a Tier 1 Premium school) and easy commutability from Dubai.
+Its a potent combination and this results in the school being consistently oversubscribed.

 A house system, typical of English public schools, divides students into four houses, these named after Charles Doughty, Richard Burton, TE Lawrence and Baroness Wentworth.
 The result is not simply word play but a real foundation stone of the school’s warmth and fellowship, one upon which much of the school’s atmosphere hangs and takes its force.